Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 Interpolation
 - In the previous chapter, we learned how to concatenate a string with a variable.
 There's another way to achieve the same result but in a nicer way, at least when you get used to it.
 And that is called **interpolation**.
 - **Interpolation** is when you insert variables (or expressions) inside a **string**.
 The end result will be a string containing the values of these variables (or expressions).
+- To write interpolation correctly, remember that interpolation requires 2 steps:
+	1. The string **has** to be a template string (which means, written using the backtick character).
+It does NOT work with string created with the double-quotes.
+	2. Wrap the variable with `${` and then `}`.